fkyeeb/H2O/tutorials/tutorial.md

   | ... |

   For example, the 3rd line of this example file means: it's data for tree <u>cluster1</u>, it's the <u>second duplicated clade</u> in this tree for <u>WGD event at node 3</u> of the species tree.
 For this duplicated clade, there is a <u>gene loss at node 5</u> of the species tree; there is also single tip gene loss for <u>tip2</u> and <u>tip4</u>.
-- `gene_loss_counts.tre` - gene loss data summarized on the summary species tree.
+- `gene_loss_counts.tre` - gene loss data summarized on the consensus tree.
 There are two trees inside this Newick tree file.
 The first tree has node numbers as node labels; the second tree has the number of gene loss events of all homolog trees with the given WGD gene duplication at each node as node labels.

 # 5. Extracting `bp` conflict result for plotting - `h2o bp2pie`